lyzadanger/tnmoc-timelines/README.md

 You'll need to have the app installed locally (see below).
 Right now, adding a new timeline (or editing/removing an existing one) is handled via these steps:

+1. Run `$ grunt serve` so your changes will be seen.
 1. Add metadata about the new timeline to `timelines.json` at the root level of the repo.
 2. Create a new `hbt` (Handlebars Template) file in the `src` directory.
 Follow the guides of the existing files.
 The only change necessary is to change the `source` of the timeline that gets initialized in the small JavaScript snippet.
 You are also welcome to put anything in the `hbt` file you'd like (if you want to differentiate the page the timeline is on).
-3. Run the `grunt hbt` command.
 4. Commit, push, deploy.

-Step 2 is lame.
+Step 3 is lame.
 I hope to make it better.

 ### Installing and running locally

 #### Running local node (connect) server

-This is for development...the grunt task will watch for compass/sass changes and recompile.
+This is for development...the grunt task will watch for compass/sass changes and recompile, and will also see any changes to the `hbt` files in `src` and rebuild appropriately.

 1. Make sure you have the grunt CLI.
 Try `$ npm install -g grunt-cli`
 2. `$ npm install`
 3. `$ grunt serve`

 You can view the site at `localhost:8001`.

-#### Rebuilding HTML pages from HBT files

-If you make changes to `timelines.json` or any of the `hbt` or HBT partials in `src`, you want to run:

-`$ grunt hbt`

 ### Running the Rack webserver locally